Winter walks at RHS Gardens

 If you’re looking for somewhere to take a brisk winter walk and enjoy some glorious winter planting at the same time, look no further than the RHS Gardens

-Gardens do not rest in the winter, and nor do gardeners.
-There is so much to gain from visiting a garden in the winter, not just for exercise in the colder, darker months, but also to gain valuable inspiration.
+Gardens don’t rest in winter, and nor do gardeners.
+There is so much to gain from visiting a garden through the winter, not just for exercise in the colder, darker months, but also to gain valuable inspiration.
 Expert planting combinations created by horticulturists have been nurtured all year to provide spectacular displays right through the winter months.

 RHS Garden Harlow Carr, North Yorkshire

-Many of the flowering shrubs along the Winter Walk are strongly scented, and their intoxicating fragrances often catch visitors’ attention before they notice the flowers.
+Many of the flowering shrubs along the Winter Walk are strongly scented, and their intoxicating fragrances often catch visitors’ attention before they notice the flowers – simply follow your nose to find the displays.
 Sarcococca is one of the first plants to flower, with sweetly scented, delicate white blooms among dense evergreen foliage.
-Viburnum also offers delightful fragrance, while daphnes provide a succession of scents from Christmas to April.
+Viburnum also offers delightful fragrance, while a collection of daphnes provides a succession of scents from Christmas to April.

-From mid-February, Cyclamen coum and Eranthis (winter aconite) light up the walk at ground level, while November-flowering Galanthus elwesii ‘Mrs Macnamara’ is one of the earliest spring bulbs.
+From mid-February, drifts of Cyclamen coum, Eranthis (winter aconite) and miniature Iris light up the walk at ground level.
+November-flowering snowdrop Galanthus elwesii ‘Mrs Macnamara’ is one of the earliest ‘spring’ bulbs, followed by a wonderful collection of snowdrops to see in flower until March.

-Other areas to visit: Alpine House, Woodland, Sandstone Rock Garden and Heather Beds.
+Other areas to visit: Alpine House, Woodland, Arboretum, Sandstone Rock Garden and Heather Beds.

 RHS Garden Hyde Hall, Essex

-The Winter Garden at Hyde Hall is filled with trees, shrubs, herbaceous plants and
+The Winter Garden at RHS Hyde Hall is filled with trees, shrubs, herbaceous plants and

 Sculpture is important at Hyde Hall, with pieces positioned throughout the Winter Garden.
 Through the autumn and winter months, living willow sculptures can be seen in the garden – created annually by the garden team from coppiced Salix.